 - Be engaged in the act of wagering or betting,

-- Know that the money is connected to the participation of a bettor,
+- They must know that the money is connected to the participation of a bettor.

 - And they must be aware that they are using this money in unlawful online gambling.